thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 .exit
 ```

 The Node.JS REPL is a handy way to play around with JavaScript before you commit your ideas to a file.
-It's similar to the browser console only you don't have access to any browser concepts like a `window` object, a `document` object, or any other browser APIs.
+In a way, it's similar to the browser console except that you can only access Node.js functions.

 ### Exercise

 How can you tell when your Terminal is running the Node.js REPL?
 How can you tell when it's running your default shell?

-### How do you run JavaScript code using the Node.js interpreter?
+## How do you run JavaScript code using the Node.js interpreter?

 Additionally, the Node.js interpreter can run JavaScript code that lives in a file.
 An **interpreter** is a program that translates source code that lives in a file into executable code and then immediately runs it.
 Most of the time, you'll be interacting with the Node.js runtime using its interpreter.